pachyderm/docs/content/2.3.x/how-tos/advanced-data-operations/secrets.md

+---
+# metadata #
-# Create and Manage Secrets in Pachyderm
+title: Create and Manage Secrets in Pachyderm
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 Pachyderm uses Kubernetes' *Secrets* to store and manage sensitive data, such as passwords, OAuth tokens, or ssh keys.
 You can use any of [Kubernetes' types of Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types){target=_blank} that match your use case.
 Namely, `generic` (or Opaque), `tls`, or `docker-registry`.